KeshavGulati/BigThink-AI/README.md

 - Hamburger behaves differently for similar screen sizes on different devices.

 ## Yet To Do
-- Adding descriptions for the different sections within Pyoneers.
-- Filling up email in footer.
-- Filling up phone in footer.
-- *Considering* changing pyoneers subdivs to be a slideshow for mobile view.
-- *Considering* adding more content for EDGE section.
 - *Considering* adding an 'Our Team' section or page.
-- *Considering* removing phone option entirely from the footer.
-- *Considering* replacing hero image.